cloudfoundry/docs-credhub/README.md

 # docs-credhub

-This repos is a part of both the open source Cloud Foundry docs and the commercial Tanzu Application Service docs.
+This repo is a part of both the open source Cloud Foundry docs and the commercial Tanzu Application Service docs.